SolarEclipz/CIS266/README.md

 1. Coming Soon

 #### Programs used:
 1. Unit 1 - 2 I used Visual Studio Code.
-Normally I use Sublime Text 3, was going VSCode a shot.
+Normally I use Sublime Text 3, was giving VSCode a shot.
 2. Unit 3 + We used IBM's WebShpere..
-You can run Eclipse/IntilliJ im sure.
+You can run Eclipse/IntilliJ Ultimate I'm sure.

 ## Ending
 - If you find any issues, please feel free to help out.
 I am by no means a guru when it comes to this that is why I created this repo, to help out others who might be struggling.